Nanolx/NanoDroid/README.md

 * Magisk (with builtin SuperUser)
 * Nano-Init (a few init scripts)
 * Nano-Miitomo (prevents Miitomo crashes on Custom ROMs)
-* Nano-Selinux-Enforce (enforces Selinux, aids in passing SafetyNet)¹

-¹ not installed by default since version 3.1, as Magisk does now have pseudo enforcing mode built-in

 The following The Legend of Zelda can be choosen to be installed (all or none):